dmuth/zfs-playground/EXERCISES.md

          - _Try corrupting a disk with: `corrupt --offset 1000 --num 1000000 /disks/disk0`.
 This will swiss-cheese the disk in about 40 seconds._
          - _Run `sha1-check-files /path/to/zfs/filesystem` to catch corrupted files and verify the repairs were successful._

+- Breaking RAIDZ
+   - Create a RAIDZ Zpool with 3 disks, corrupt `disk0` and `disk1`.
+Verify the Zpool is unrecoverable.

+## Future Exercise Ideas

+- Create a raw device in the Zpool and put ext4 on it.
+- Play with snapshots and rollbacks.
+- Create exercises involving RAIDZ2 and RAIDZ3
+- Look into some more advanced features of ZFS and create exercises based on them.